 The Audit Committee meets a minimum of four times a year.
 It reviews the quarterly and annual financial statements, the effectiveness of the system of internal control (including the arrangement for the Company's employees to raise concerns in confidence about financial inappropriateness) and recommends the appointment and removal of the external auditors.
 It monitors the adequacy of internal accounting practices and addresses all issues raised and recommendations made by the external auditors.
 The Audit Committee pre-approves all audit and non-audit services provided to the Company by its external auditors on a quarterly basis.
-The Audit Committee, on a case by case basis, may approve additional services not covered by the quarterly pre-approval, as the need for such services arises.
+The Audit Committee pre-approval, as the need for such services arises.
 The Audit Committee reviews all services which are provided by the external auditor to review the independence and objectivity of the external auditor, taking into consideration relevant professional and regulatory requirements.
 The Chief Financial Officer, the Head of Internal Audit, the General Counsel and the external auditors normally attend all meetings of the Audit Committee and have direct access to the Committee Chairman at all times.
 At 31 December 2019, the Audit Committee was comprised of three independent Directors: Rónán Murphy (Chairperson), Professor Hugh Brady and Eugene McCague.
 Declan McKeon stepped down as Chairperson and Rónán Murphy assumed the position of Chairperson with effect from 19 February 2019.
 Declan McKeon stepped down as member of the Committee on 22 July 2019.